nkoster/websocket-upload-go/README.md

 I'm using [js-spark-md5](https://github.com/satazor/js-spark-md5) from André Cruz for the incremental (stream) MD5 calculation.

-You can adjust the host and the port:
+You can change the host and the port:

 ```
 ./websocket-upload-go -host example.com -port 8000